Podcasts

 This is Part 1 of a two part episode where Nate Stauffer, a middle school teacher and advocate for gender and sexual minorities, Miso Kwak, policy expert and advocate for individuals with disabilities and older adults, and Jason Brillon, a full stack software engineer discussing areas of education, social identities and policy and the intersection of these areas.

 This conversation is wide ranging and lifts up voices of 20-something, world traveling, brilliant individuals who are shaping an inclusive world around them through policy, education and technology.
+Our guests discuss their personal experiences with disability, gender, and sexuality, and how these identities shape their perspectives on inclusion and equity.
+They also explore the importance of digital accessibility and the need for businesses and organizations to prioritize inclusive design practices.
+Our conversation also explores the role of technology in promoting equity and empowering marginalized communities.
 Their perspectives on inclusion are unique and thoughtful throughout.
 Come for the ideas, stay for the charming banter.

 Listen to more Article 19 Podcast Episodes